 Reversing and interleaving

 Solutions have however been found for the last four of the bullet points.
 One solution solves two of the missing page features, namely reversing page order; and interleaving two files.
-The script can be found in post 8 on the following thread:
+The script can be found in this Github repository.

 An alternative solution for users who want to reverse order lots of PDFs at once may want to make an Acrobat action.
 From the file menu, select Action Wizard, and Create New Action.